microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     Type: T;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "Flipper" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class Flipper extends FASTElement {
+export class Flipper extends FoundationElement {
     direction: FlipperDirection;
     disabled: boolean;
     hiddenFromAT: boolean;